Cyber Policy Shark Tank

 - Washington, DC, June 2025 The Shark Tank returned as the closing session of Hackers on the Hill at Critical Effect 2025.

-- Washington, DC, June 2026 The next Shark Tank is the closing session of Critical Effect 2026 (June 17-18).
-Learn more about Hackers on the Hill DC 2026.
+- Washington, DC, June 2026 The Shark Tank returned as the closing session of Critical Effect 2026 (June 17-18).
+See the archive for Hackers on the Hill DC 2026.